Maple Glazed Carrots

 I’m a fan of Lakanto Monkfruit sweeteners, and I used the Lakanto Maple-Favored Sugar-Free Syrup (affiliate link) for this recipe!
 You can use regular maple syrup, but it will definitely add a lot more carbs.

-- Heat olive oil in an oven-proof frying pan, then saute the carrots for 3-4 minutes, until they’re just starting to blister and slightly color.
+- Heat olive oil and butter in an oven-proof frying pan, then saute the carrots for 3-4 minutes, until they’re starting to blister and slightly color.

 - When carrots are slightly browned, turn down heat, stir in sugar-free maple syrup, stir to coat carrots and season generously with salt and fresh ground black pepper.